LRGASP/lrgasp-submissions/devs/build.md

 ```

 Note: might have to wait for test-release-testpypi, it seems there might be
-a slight deal in index update.
+a slight delay in index update.

 ## Release to pypi